Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization: Methods

 BART defines a sequence-to-sequence network\cite{sutskever2014sequence} in which the \emph{encoder} is a bidirectional Transformer network and the \emph{decoder} is autoregressive (and hence amenable to language generation tasks such as summarization).
 One limitation of BART (and large neural encoder models generally) is that it imposes a limit on the number of input words that can be accepted due to memory constraints; for BART this limit is 1024.
 We discuss this further below.

 We do not modify the BART architecture, but we explore new, domain-specific pretraining strategies and methods that entail modifying inputs.
 For the former, we propose and evaluate additional pretraining in which the objective is to construct abstracts of RCT articles from corresponding full-texts (Section \ref{section:additional-pretraining}).
 For the latter, we propose and evaluate a method in which we `decorate' input texts with annotations automatically produced by trained models, e.g., we explicitly demarcate (via special tokens) snippets in the input that seem describe interventions and key findings (Section \ref{section:inputs}).
-This is a simple (and as far as we aware, novel) means of incorporating prior information or instance meta-data in end-to-end neural summarization models.
+This is a simple (and as far as we aware, novel) means of incorporating prior information or instance meta-data in end-to-end neural summarization models.\footnote{Though the general idea of demarcating parts of inputs with special tokens for Transformers has been used for other tasks\cite{zhang2020paraphrase,rosset2020knowledge}.}